neoforged/.github/primers/1.21.5/index.md

     - `Level`
         - `isMoonVisible` - Returns wehther the moon is currently visible in the sky.
         - `getPushableEntities` - Gets all entities except the specified target within the provided bounding box.
+        - `getClientLeafTintColor` - Returns the color of the leaf tint at the specified location.
 - `net.minecraft.world.level.block`
     - `Block`
         - `UPDATE_SKIP_BLOCK_ENTITY_SIDEEFFECTS` - A flag that skips all potential sideeffects when updating a block entity.
         - `UPDATE_SKIP_ALL_SIDEEFFECTS` - A flag that skips all sideeffects by skipping certain block entity logic, supressing drops, and updating the known shape.
     - `SegmentableBlock` - A block that can typically be broken up into segments with unique sizes and placements.
+    - `TintParticleLeavesBlock` - A leaves block whose particles are tinted.
+    - `UntintedParticleLeavesBlock` - A leaves block whose particles are not tinted.
 - `net.minecraft.world.level.block.entity.StructureBlockEntity#isStrict`, `setStrict` - Sets strict mode when generating structures.
+- `net.minecraft.world.level.block.state.BlockBehaviour#getEntityInsideCollisionShape` - Gets the collision shape of the block when the entity is within it.
 - `net.minecraft.world.level.entity.PersistentEntitySectionManager#isTicking` - Returns whether the specified chunk is currently ticking.
 - `net.minecraft.world.level.levelgen.feature`
     - `AbstractHugeMushroomFeature#placeMushroomBlock` - Places a mushroom block that specified location, replacing a block if it can.